Chart Color Schemes

 Educational attainment in Butler aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 16.4%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 11.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 41.6% of residents aged 15+ holding such qualifications - advanced diplomas at 11.4% and certificates at 30.2%.
-Educational participation is high, with 34.1% of residents currently enrolled in formal education: 12.3% in primary, 10.3% in secondary, and 4.5% in tertiary education.
+The area has lower university qualification rates at 16.4%, significantly below the Australian average of 30.4%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 11.8%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.9%).
+Vocational credentials are prevalent, with 41.6% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (30.2%).

 Frequently Asked Questions - Education